out of Russell Group Universities according to the 2022 National Student Survey

-You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching will be spread across our departments and locations will vary depending on your specialisation.
-Teaching locations for this course include: Alcuin, Vanburgh and Wentworth Colleges; the Departments of Biology, Chemistry and Psychology; and the Physics and Electronic Engineering and Spring Lane buildings.
+You will be based in the Natural Sciences Learning Studio on Campus West, but your teaching locations will vary.
+Teaching locations for this course include the Spring Lane Teaching Building; Departments of Biology; Chemistry; Psychology; Physics and Electronic Engineering; and other locations around campus.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.